Virology

 Telight Q-Phase

-Q-Phase is a patented type of holographic microscope with high detection sensitivity
+Q-Phase is a patented holographic microscope with high detection sensitivity.

-Q-Phase represents an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
-Q-Phase easily transforms cell features and dynamics into numerical data ideal for comparisons, correlations, and more detailed statistics.
+Q-Phase is an ideal solution for experts who desire precise automated segmentation of individual cells for subsequent data analysis.
+Q-Phase quickly transforms cell features and dynamics into numerical data suitable for comparisons, correlations, and more detailed statistics.

 Telight LiveCodim